ESCOMP/CTSM/doc/source/tech_note/Plant_Hydraulics/CLM50_Tech_Note_Plant_Hydraulics.rst

 Plant Water Supply
 -----------------------

 The supply equations are used to solve for vegetation water potential forced by transpiration demand and the set of layer-by-layer soil water potentials.
 The water supply is discretized into segments: soil-to-root, root-to-stem, and stem-to-leaf.
 There are typically several (1-49) soil-to-root flows operating in parallel, one per soil layer.
 There are two stem-to-leaf flows operating in parallel, corresponding to the sunlit and shaded "leaves".

 In general the water fluxes (e.g. soil-to-root, root-to-stem, etc.) are modeled according to Darcy's Law for porous media flow as:

 .. math::
-   :label: 11.101)
+   :label: 11.101

    q = kA\left( \psi_1 - \psi_2 \right)

 :math:`q` is the flux of water (mmH\ :sub:`2`\ O) spanning the segment between :math:`\psi_1` and :math:`\psi_2`

 :math:`k` is the hydraulic conductance (s\ :sup:`-1`\ )

-:math:`A` is the area basis (m\ :sup:`2`\ /m\ :sup:`2`\ ) relating the conducting area basis to ground area
+:math:`A` is the area basis (m\ :sup:`2`\ /m\ :sup:`2`\ ) relating the
+conducting area basis to ground area

-:math:`\psi_1 - \psi_2` is the gradient in water potential (mmH\ :sub:`2`\ O) across the segment
+:math:`\psi_1 - \psi_2` is the gradient in water potential (mmH\ :sub:`2`\ O)
+across the segment

-The segments in :numref:`Figure Soil Temperature Schematic` have variable resistance, as the water potentials become lower, hydraulic conductance decreases.
+The segments in :numref:`Figure Plant hydraulic circuit` have variable resistance, as the water potentials become lower, hydraulic conductance decreases.
 This is captured by multiplying the maximum segment conductance by a sigmoidal function capturing the percent loss of conductivity.
 The function uses two parameters to fit experimental vulnerability curves: the water potential at 50% loss of conductivity (:math:`p50`) and a shape fitting parameter (:math:`c_k`).

 .. math::
-   :label: 11.102)
+   :label: 11.102

    k=k_{max}\cdot 2^{-\left(\dfrac{\psi_1}{p50}\right)^{c_k}}